DanaAbbadi/learning_journal/HTML.md

 1. who your target audience is
 2. Why they would come to your site
 3. What information they want to find
-4. When they are likely to return.
+4. When they are likely to return

-It's important to *Know your audiance*, so you can design your site according to.
+* It's important to *Know your audiance*, so you can design your site according to.

 ## **HTML Structure**